 ACCESS for ELLs: The Somerville Public Schools also tests English Language Learners on their oral and written English proficiency using the Commonwealth's ACCESS for ELLs (ACCESS).
 ACCESS test results are used by the District to determine if a student continues to need Sheltered English Immersion Program or other academic support services to help them master English.

-Providing teachers with "real time" data on how their students are progressing toward their grade level standards is the reason for the Somerville Public Schools' comprehensive local assessment program called STAR.
-Data from STAR Reading and STAR Math testing for students in grades 2 - 8 three times per year (fall, winter, and spring) allows teachers to better understand individual student's mastery of lessons and concepts so they can adjust instruction accordingly.
-In addition, we administer the DIBELS assessment three times a year in grades K-3 which provides teachers with data on early literacy skills such as letter recognition, sound awareness, and fluency.
+Providing teachers with "real time" data on how their students are progressing toward their grade level standards is the reason for the Somerville Public Schools' adaptive, formative assessment program called iReady.
+Data from iReady Reading and iReady Math testing for students in grades 3 – 8 three times per year (fall, winter, and spring) allows teachers to better understand individual students' mastery of lessons and concepts so they can adjust instruction accordingly.
+In addition, we administer the DIBELS assessment three times a year in grades K – 3 which provides teachers with data on early literacy skills such as letter recognition, sound awareness, and fluency.

 Helping your child with test-taking